Auklets/site-script/README.md

 x can now be referred to with a $ to access the value.

-set can also take a the value of a expression: set (add $x 1)
+set can also take the value of a expression: set (add $x 1)
 ```